Embeddings of $k$-complexes in $2k$-manifolds and minimum rank of partial symmetric matrices: Abstract

-\talkno{We prove some analogues of this result including those for $\Z_2$- and $\Z$-embeddability.
-Our results generalize the Bikeev-Fulek-Kyn\v cl-Schaefer-Stefankovi\v c criteria for the $\Z_2$- and $\Z$-embeddability of graphs to surfaces, and are related to the Harris-Krushkal-Johnson-Pat\'ak-Tancer criteria for the embeddability of $k$-complexes into $2k$-manifolds.}
+We prove some analogues of this result (for any parity of $k$), including those for $\Z_2$- and $\Z$-embeddability.
+Our results generalize the Bikeev-Fulek-Kyn\v cl criteria for the $\Z_2$- and $\Z$-embeddability of graphs to surfaces, and are related to the Harris-Krushkal-Johnson-Pat\'ak-Tancer criteria for the embeddability of $k$-complexes into $2k$-manifolds.
+The main novelty of this paper is passing from the cohomology condition of Pat\'ak-Tancer to the simpler \emph{extendability of some intersection function to a low-rank matrix} (defined in the paper using the idea of Fulek-Kyn\v cl).